FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/op4mortar.md

 ### Parameters

+* `Mortar Shell Velocity` - the speed of the mortar projectile.
+For AI mortars you should set a high value otherwise the mortar won't be able to find the right angle to fire.
+The Opposing Force map that uses `op4mortar` sets the velocity to 1400.
+Alternatively you can make the map with the skybox high enough for the mortar shell arch.
-* `Fire Rate` - the delay between firing, in seconds.
+* `Fire Delay` - the delay between firing, in seconds.

 ### Skill variables